CliMA/ClimaArtifacts/README.md

 CliMA artifacts must be reproducible, respect the licenses under which original data is released, and be consistent across different repositories.
-The `ClimaArtifacts` collects the pipelines and environments used to produce data, as well as tools to help creating Julia artifacts.
+The `ClimaArtifacts` repository collects the pipelines and environments used to produce data, as well as tools to help creating Julia artifacts.
+In `ClimaArtifacts`, we focus on artifacts that are important for a full Earth System Model, especially those that might be shared across components.

-To create a new artifact:
+To create a new artifact in `ClimaArtifacts`:
 1. Clone the `ClimaArtifacts` repository
 2. Create a new folder with the name of your artifact, e.g., `dormouse1819`
 3. Create a new Julia project with the script that acquires and processes the